This story has been updated. It was originally published on January 4, 2019.

 Even if your fav is metal-free, you may find out that they’re not really packing in as much protein as they claim.
 “They use a process called amino spiking, which is where they take some cheap isolated amino acid and add a bunch of that into the powder,” Nuckols explains.
 “It’s cheaper for them than getting whole protein, but it’s not as good as whole protein.”
 Some powders have anywhere from 20 to 25 percent less usable protein than they say on the label.

 That’s why Nuckols buys wholesale.
 “Popular supplement brands rely very heavily on good marketing and branding, and they’re generally selling to reasonably uninformed consumers,” he explains.
 “If it turns out that they have bad stuff in their product or are under dosing, ultimately that’s not going to hurt [the supplement brands] much.
 They can just change the label, say they reformulated, and keep selling to the same people.”
 They have no real incentive to be better.
 Wholesalers, on the other hand, are selling to manufacturers who know what they’re doing.
-They may be shady, Nuckols says, but they want to know exactly what’s going into their product and if they get burned by a wholesaler they’re not likely to go back.
+Manufacturers may be shady, Nuckols says, but they want to know exactly what’s going into their product, and if they get burned by a wholesaler they’re not likely to go back.
 That means the incentive structure for wholesalers promotes a high quality product—plus it’s way cheaper.

 Whatever supplement you’re interested in, a wholesaler probably can get a higher quality product to you for less money.
 You just need to know what you’re looking for.

 Whey protein is the most common powder supplement because it’s cheap and easily obtainable—it’s a byproduct of the cheese-making process—but other protein sources are likely just as good.
 Casein gets digested a little slower and more people have allergies to it, but if you can stomach it, the casein powders will mix up much better.
 “Whey dissolves, but casein hydrates,” explains Nuckols.
 That means in a blender bottle it’ll mix to the frothy consistency of a thin milkshake, plus you can bake with it and it doesn’t have that bitter-sour aftertaste that whey does.
 Nuckols isn’t one to ruin a perfectly good cheesecake by making it a protein-cake, but he says you can make “legitimately delicious protein waffles” with casein, and decent muffins too.
 And as far as alternatives like egg white (albumin) or isolated beef protein go, they’re all just as good as another.
-Nuckols says he’s not confident enough to say that soy is necessarily just as good as whey or casein, but also not confident that those are any better than soy—and if you’re vegan, soy is definitely the best you’re going to get.
+Nuckols says he’s not confident enough to say that soy is necessarily just as good as whey or casein, but also not confident that soy is actually any worse—and if you’re vegan, soy is definitely the best you’re going to get.

 My swole friend swears by this particular supplement.
 Should I use that one?